Marty Haggard: Musical career

 Haggard toured with his sister in the Driftwood Band for three years.
 Later, he worked on an oil field.
 He signed with Dimension Records in 1979 and released one single, "Charleston Cotton Mill", which spent three weeks on the Hot Country Songs charts in 1981.
 At his father's request, Haggard joined his road band, in which he sang harmony and played rhythm guitar.

 He decided to begin a solo career again in 1985.
 He then signed with MTM Records, for which he released four singles under the production of Billy Strange.
 The most successful of these was "Trains Make Me Lonesome", which peaked at number 57 on the country charts, and which helped him receive a nomination for Top New Male Vocalist from the Academy of Country Music.
 "Trains Make Me Lonesome" was covered by George Strait on his 1992 album Holding My Own.
 By 1986, Haggard was married for six years to Shree and had two daughters.

 After the MTM singles, Haggard was seriously injured in a car accident, suffering head injury and memory loss which required four years of recovery.
 He signed to Critique Records in 1995 and released his album "Borders & Boundaries.
 The singles off of that album were "Amnesia" and "Here in the Afterlife."
-After stopping at a church in Conway, Arkansas, Haggard decided to take up music ministry, and went on to record his country-gospel albums titled "Ready or Not, Here He Comes" and "The Bridge.
+After stopping at Fellowship Bible Church in Conway, Arkansas, Haggard decided to take up music ministry, and went on to record his country-gospel albums titled "Ready or Not, Here He Comes" and "The Bridge.